Exclusive: Gray Television in $8.5 billion bid to acquire Tegna - sources

 Gray, which has a market capitalization of $1.5 billion, has offered about $20 per share in cash and stock for Tegna, two of the sources said.
 The acquisition financing would add to Gray’s $3.8 billion debt pile, but the company has a plan to quickly pay down debt should the deal be completed, one of the sources added.

-After Reuters reported on Gray’s bid on Friday, private equity firm Apollo Global Management Inc informed Tegna it was also prepared to offer $20 per share to buy the company, but its bid would be all-cash, the sources said.
+After Reuters reported on Gray’s bid on Friday, private equity firm Apollo Global Management Inc (APO.N) informed Tegna it was also prepared to offer $20 per share to buy the company, but its bid would be all-cash, the sources said.

 Apollo made a big bet on the sector last year, acquiring the TV and radio stations of Cox Enterprises Inc for more than $3 billion, including debt.